Deals

 All products featured are independently chosen by us.
 However, The Pool Nerd may receive a commission on orders placed through its links.

-Look, when I first starting researching container pools I thought it was just another Instagram trend.
-Who would ever want a pool made out of a shipping container, right?
+Look, when I first started researching container pools, I thought it was just another trend.
+Who would ever want a pool made from a shipping container, right?

 Well...
 I was wrong.

-Container pools actually are a great solution to getting an inground (or above-ground) pool in your backyard at a fraction of the cost of traditional gunite, vinyl, or even fiberglass pools.
+Container pools actually are a great solution to getting an inground (or above-ground) pool in your backyard at a fraction of the cost of traditional gunite, vinyl, or even fiberglass pools without compromising on build quality.
+In fact, our Ecopool container pool is nicer than most pools I’ve seen.

-I was quoted over $100,000 for a basic pool from a local pool builder.
+When we started The Pool Nerd, we needed somewhere to test our pool robots.
+And when researching pools, I was quoted over $100,000 for a basic pool from a local pool builder.
 It would take several months of digging, planning, and getting it ready.
-But I wanted something better.
-Which is when I ran into shipping container pools online.
+But I wanted something better, faster, and cheaper, which is where we found Ecopool’s container pools.

 Modern Container Pool with Deck